Heimweh or Fernweh?

 That’s what I want; a connection and feeling I belong somewhere.

 I always felt that there was this enormous world out there to explore and staying in the town I grew up in wasn’t a big enough life for me.
 I wanted more.
 I wanted adventure.
 And I sure as hell didn’t want to be a teen mum on benefits.
 This fear is what drove me.
 If ever I felt I was struggling and wanted to give up, I’d just need to look back to my “Bignor Boffin” school days and there was my next burst of motivation to keep going.
-Is that Wanderlust or just fear?
+Is that Wanderlust or just running away?

 And while a part of me appreciates all that Britishness and I do have a fondness for British culture, I am quite happy living abroad, just popping in from time to time for a little top up and to see friends and family but I still haven’t found home yet.
 So far, all I know is it isn’t in the UK.
 I’ve tried the UK for 26 years but honestly, the memories and upheavals have left a sour taste.
 I’ve been living in Germany since 2011, however, I don’t think my home is here either.
+At least not in Chemnitz.

 I was talking to my sister the other day and she mentioned she seems to run away from problems instead of dealing with them head on.
 It got me thinking.
 I might be like that too in part.
 Well, we are related.
 There are many situations where I have just left.
 I hate confrontations.
 But I’m not one for giving up or leaving business unfinished.
 If it’s not working after the millionth time, then I’ll begrudgingly accept defeat and quit.
 And I’ll feel shitty, like I failed and I’ll be as grumpy as a bear with a sore head about it but I can swallow my pride and I will admit I’m wrong when I need to.